 If your mission or organization has material that you would like to translate from English into Portuguese then please do feel free to contact us.
 Our email address is: email@example.com

-Over the years we have prepared a considerable amount of Sunday school activity books, with manuals for teachers.
-The material is primarily in the Portuguese language.
+As can be seen on this page, over some years we have prepared a considerable amount of Sunday school activity books, with manuals for teachers.
+The material is primarily in the Portuguese language, but we now also have material in English.
 It is simple to use, and cheap to copy.
 If you would like to have access to this material for Sunday schools where you are working, then please feel free to contact us.

 We also have material for the teaching of Christian morals in schools, and Bible studies for church leaders and their congregations.
 Again if you would like to make use of this material please contact us.